 The benefits extend beyond business, and even beyond art itself.
 Scholars in the Big History Project say that, more than any other factor, “collective learning” propelled human evolution to surpass that of any other creature on Earth.
 The cloud enables collective learning and innovation on a scale and at a pace never before experienced.

 Despite its importance, the challenges facing memory technology boggle the mind.
 Some other company might be daunted by the collective, rapacious hunger for digital memory.
 But Micron, the only memory-maker producing capacious DRAM, fast NAND and best-of-both-worlds 3D XPoint memory, is already rising to the challenge.
 Our solutions enable thought-quick processing of virtual galaxies of data, and they are only going to become denser, faster and more efficient with time.

 What’s next?
 Created virtual-reality environments for friends who must be apart?
 A movie in which every person in the world is a star for 15 seconds?
-A musical created with aliens from outer space or with singing, dancing robots?
+Virtual concert halls where fans can see their favorite bands perform in their living rooms?
 For these and other remote art projects, the technology exist today, the only limit is human creativity which truly knows no bounds.
-Technology including new memory architectures that can more rapidly draw on an increasingly vast repository of stored data to seed and support creative ideas.
+Technology including new memory architectures can more rapidly draw on an increasingly vast repository of stored data to seed and support creative ideas.
 Micron is poised to lead the charge, memory first, to the collaborative, creative heart of the Connected Age.